Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: Introduction

 The notion of twisted conjugacy finds its origin in topological coincidence theory; we refer to \cite{gonc05-a} for a survey on the subject.
 If \(f\) and \(g\) are continuous maps between topological spaces \(X\) and \(Y\), then the Reidemeister number \(R(f_*,g_*)\) of the induced group homomorphisms \(f_*, g_* \colon \pi_1(X) \to \pi_1(Y)\) holds information on the least number of coincidence points of (the homotopy classes of) \(f\) and \(g\).

 One of the key components in extracting information from the Reidemeister number is the ability to determine its finiteness.
-This has led to the systematic search for groups with the \(R_\infty\)-property, i.e.\@ groups for which every Reidemeister number \(R(\varphi,\id)\) (with \(\varphi\) an automorphism) is infinite.
+This has led to the systematic search for groups with the \(R_\infty\)-property, i.e.\@ groups for which every Reidemeister number \(R(\varphi,\id)\) is infinite for every automorphism \(\varphi\).
 Recently, this property has been studied for soluble arithmetic groups \cite{ls23-a,ls24-a}, right-angled Artin groups \cite{ds21-a,lw24-a}, braid groups \cite{dgo21-a,dgo25-a}, linear groups \cite{ms22-a,ms24-a}, and generalised Baumslag-Solitar groups \cite{sw23-a,ssv23-a}, among other families.

 The algorithmic study of twisted conjugacy has mostly been focused around solving the twisted conjugacy problem, i.e.\@ deciding whether or not two elements of a group are twisted conjugate, and variants thereof.
-In the past few years, solutions were found for e.g.\@ Artin groups \cite{crow25-a,crow24-b,bv24-a}, direct products of free groups \cite{cd24-a,carv23-b}, and soluble Baumslag-Solitar groups \cite{mrv25-a}.
+In the past few years, solutions were found for e.g.\@ Artin groups \cite{crow25-a,crow26-a,bv24-a}, direct products of free groups \cite{cd26-a,carv26-a}, and soluble Baumslag-Solitar groups \cite{mrv25-a,roy26-a}.
 Closely related to the present paper are the results obtained by Roman'kov for finitely generated metabelian and polycyclic groups \cite{roma10-a,roma16-a,roma21-a,rv09-a}.

 In the current paper, we instead focus on the algorithmic computation of Reidemeister numbers and representatives of Reidemeister classes.
 We consider the following two problems:

 \begin{problem}[manual-num=A] Given groups \(G, H\) and homomorphisms \(\varphi,\psi \colon H \to G\), compute the Reidemeister number \(R(\varphi,\psi)\). \end{problem}